What’s in a name? … The Gallows.

 Beyond standing umpire, Attenborough has not figured much in the cricket field for the last 25 years, and he died after a protracted illness’ …. just as his first wife, Louisa.

 If you wish to contrast this with his brother’s career, you will find the other half here.

 In April 1865 the inn was advertised for sale.

 And in August 1865 Mr Lupton was in charge.

 In October 1867 it was time for Ilkeston’s annual ‘Feast’ and thus time once more for Ilkeston Races at the Horse and Groom.

 The police were out in force — fully engaged in the prevention of crime at the Inn.
 This was a pity for one young girl aged about 16 who was a few miles away, enjoying a ride on a swing boat at the Wakes and sitting by a young woman.
-As the ride ended the girl noticed that her pocket had been picked and the young woman was the obvious culprit.
+As the ride ended, the young girl noticed that her pocket had been picked and the young woman was the obvious culprit.
 The latter was quickly traced and apprehended.
 Half a sovereign was found in one of her boots and handed back to its rightful owner.
 However, as all the Constables were on duty at Gallows Inn, the thief was allowed to go at large again, without punishment.

 In 1870 William Whitehead — once a page to Lord Byron — was the landlord of the Inn.

-He was born on the Newstead Estate about 1803 and lived there until about the age of 13, in the family home built near the rabbit warren.
+William was born on the Newstead Estate about 1803 and lived there until about the age of 13, in the family home built near the rabbit warren.
 After Lord Byron came of age in 1809 William became his page boy.
 He was then apprenticed at Papplewick and later became a (under) game-keeper at Newstead, a position he occupied at the ‘crownation’ of Queen Victoria.